aws-samples/personalization-apis/README-SAR.md

 ### Configure the solution

 The solution retrieves configuration details from [AWS AppConfig](https://aws.amazon.com/systems-manager/features/appconfig/).
-When the solution is initally deployed, you can have it automatically generate a configuration based on the current Amazon Personalize resources in your account (see the `GenerateConfigDatasetGroupNames` template parameter above).
-Otherwise, a skeleton/empty configuration is created in AppConfig.
+When the solution is initally deployed, a skeleton configuration is created in AppConfig.
 Before the solution can serve responses from your recommenders, you must first update the skeleton configuration to match your recommender deployments.
-See the [configuration documentation](./docs/configuration.md) for details.
-The [samples](./samples) folder provides some minimal configurations that can help get you started.
+See the [configuration documentation](https://github.com/aws-samples/personalization-apis/blob/main/docs/configuration.md) for details.
+The [samples](https://github.com/aws-samples/personalization-apis/blob/main/samples) folder provides some minimal configurations that can help get you started.

 ### Preparing and uploading your item metadata to S3

 Once your recommenders are configured in AppConfig, it's time to upload your item metadata to the S3 bucket created by the solution.
 The item metadata file contains the attributes of each item that are needed to render them in your client applications (e.g., item name, description, image URL, price, media URL, etc).
 Your item metadata file needs to be contained in a single JSON file in the [JSON Lines](https://jsonlines.org/) format.
 The solution will automatically detect when you upload your metadata file to the proper folder in the S3 bucket and load your metadata into the datastore setup in your configuration.
-Be sure to update and deploy your configuration with the appropriate item metadata configuration before uploading your item metadata.
-See the [item metadata documentation](./docs/item_metadata.md) for details.
+See the [item metadata documentation](https://github.com/aws-samples/personalization-apis/blob/main/docs/item_metadata.md) for details.

 ### Deploy OAuth2 edge authentication resources (**OAuth2-Cognito only!**)